chunkifydev/cli/README.md

 Source ID: src_33dLly8jh7bQxVJ5L9LeMG3FAVc
 ```

-Now you can perfectly adapt your transcoding settings to your needs with a second command by either setting the `--input` to the source ID or the same local file (if uploaded from disk).
+Now you can perfectly adapt your transcoding settings to your needs with a second command by either setting `--input` to the source ID or the same local file (if uploaded from disk).

 ### HLS Packaging

-Chunkify supports 3 HLS formats: `hls/h264` `hls/h265` and `hls/av1`.
+Chunkify supports 3 HLS formats: `hls/h264`, `hls/h265`, and `hls/av1`.

 > [!WARNING]
-> Keyframes must be aligned for all renditions, so you must use the same values for `--gop`, `--x264keyint` (H264), `--x265keyint` (H265).
+> Keyframes must be aligned for all renditions, so you must use the same values for `--gop`, `--x264keyint` (H.264), and `--x265keyint` (H.265).
 For `hls/av1`, only `--gop` is necessary.

 ```
 chunkify -i video.mp4 \